CalebCur01/News-Analysis/README.md

 # News-Analysis

-Analysis of data from fox5atlanta.com using SpaCY, Genshim, and visualizing using Seaborn and matplotlib.
+Analysis of data from fox5atlanta.com using SpaCY, Gensim, and visualizing using Seaborn and matplotlib.

 # Graphs and charts
 The most common words and most common tokens: